 Meteor Cherry Tree

 Meteor Cherry Tree is genetically dwarf and only grows to about 10 feet in height.
-Meteor Cherry fruit is large, bright red with a clear yellowish fresh.
+Meteor Cherry fruit is large, bright red with a clear yellowish flesh.
 It is a tart cherry and mainly used as a pie cherry.

 Great fruit trees for the home garden, Pie Cherries are smaller trees than sweet cherries.
 They are covered with abundant flowers in late spring and produce heavy crops of tart and flavorful fruit, great for baking and making juice.